-In 2013 the development of CHUGS commenced with the City’s first Urban Forest Inventory.
-City Staff performed a detailed inventory of all publicly owned trees.
-The City also evaluated the City’s Zoning Code for opportunities to incorporate Urban Greening Principles.
+In 2013 the development of CHUGS commenced with the City's first Urban Forest Inventory.
+City Staff performed a detailed inventory (PDF) of all publicly owned trees.
+The City also evaluated (PDF) the City's Zoning Code for opportunities to incorporate Urban Greening Principles.

 In 2015 the City developed and adopted CHUGS including the following deliverables:

 CHUGS included a variety of opportunities to provide feedback and to create a vision for urban greening in the City.